 When travelling abroad, keep the medicines in their original packaging and pack them in the hand luggage.
 The import practices of personal medicines and the medicinal products you can carry with you depend on the country of destination.
 More detailed information can be obtained, e.g. by asking from the website of the Customs of the destination country or from the embassy of the country in question.

 Taking medicines containing narcotics and central nervous system drugs abroad

-When travelling to Schengen* countries, you must have a Schengen certificate if you carry certain medication that affects primarily the central nervous system (CNS drugs) or contains psychotropical or narcotic substances.
+When travelling to Schengen* countries, you must have a Schengen certificate if you carry certain medication that primarily affects the central nervous system (CNS drugs) or contains psychotropic or narcotic substances.
 Tell the pharmacy which medicines you are taking with you, and the staff will advise you whether you need a Schengen certificate for them or not.
 The certificate is valid for 30 days from the first day of travel.
 The Schengen certificate is an official document used in Schengen countries.
 With the document, an individual travelling in the area can prove, e.g. to the authorities, that they are entitled to carry the medicines in question.

 To issue the certificate, the pharmacy requires

 - your travel document (passport or ID card).
 The passport number is entered on the certificate.
 If you are travelling within the Nordic countries and do not have a passport, your ID number is entered on the certificate.

 - when the medicine is dispensed at the pharmacy